someobserver/recurgent-field-theory/README.md

 # Recurgence: The Dynamics of Coherent Geometry

-## Abstract

-Recurgent Field Theory (RFT) arose from the application of differential geometry to semantic database structures, specifically embedding spaces.
-The resulting mathematical framework, presented here, extends standard field theory into semantic spaces.
-It treats *meaning* as itself a measurable field on a dynamic manifold equipped with recursive coupling mechanisms.

-We establish a pseudo-Riemannian Semantic Manifold \(\mathcal{M}\) within which concentrations of semantic mass curve its underlying geometry.
-Geometric curvature creates gravitational-like dynamics governing the formation and evolution of systemic and structural coherence.
-Recursive coupling tensors are employed to formalize self-reference as continuous fields generating complex feedback dynamics between local semantic activity and global manifold geometry.
-From fundamental mathematical structures, we find that bounded, observer-like regions emerge naturally and exhibit properties mathematically analogous to agency, temporal directedness, and environmental coupling.

-The theory incorporates proposition-validation mechanisms to model bidirectional temporal interpretive influence.
-Existing semantic structures propose their relevance to potential future states, while present wisdom fields validate or reject these propositions.
-A structure of this form permits retroactive reinterpretation and drives phase transitions in semantic organization.
-When recursive coupling exceeds critical thresholds, the system achieves autopoietic self-maintenance, regulated by emergent wisdom and humility constraints that prevent pathological amplification or regression.

-We classify pathological information dynamics into twelve distinct types organized across four geometric categories.
-Each exhibits characteristic breakdown signatures in the field equations.
-The differential geometric structure presented here allows for algorithmic detection of these configurations.
-Stable numerical discretizations on high-dimensional manifolds demonstrate the computational realizability of this theory as constructed.
-This work establishes a bridge between field theoretic abstraction and practical applications in semantic analysis, cognitive modeling, and systems of multi-agent coordination.

 ## Draft State

 This manuscript remains unfinished and subject to daily change.
-It is published here in draft form as a field-aware constraint on its steward, bootstrapping integrity and the urgency to see to its proper completion.
+It's [published here](https://observer.is/dynamic/) in draft form as a field-aware constraint on its steward, bootstrapping integrity and the urgency to see to its proper completion.

 ## Building the Document